Sanglorian/orcus/5e d6/5e d6 (working title).md

 ## Passengers

 In rare cases, usually in narrative scenarios, you will want a passenger to join the rider of a mount.
 They follow the same rules as the rider except that they do not get an action for any round that they are mounted for.

-# Combat Maneuver

-As their combat action, instead of attacking a figure can choose to perform a combat maneuver on a target within 1".
-A combat maneuver can only target a creature smaller than the user (as measured by base size):

-**Escape:** A creature that is grappled tries to escape.
-Make a Fortitude or Reflex save (whichever is better).
-On a success, the creature escapes.

-**Grapple:** The target makes a Fortitude or Reflex save (their choice).
-On a failure, they gain the grappled condition.
-A creature cannot grapple more than one target at once.

-**Shove:** The target makes a Fortitude save.
-On a failure, they are pushed 1”.

-**Trip:** The target makes a Reflex save.
-On a failure, they fall prone.

 # Advantage and disadvantage